Research Track | Department of Internal Medicine | UC Davis Health

 • Submit an IRB for their research proposal

-We strongly encourage residents to present their scholarly work at regional and national scientific meetings, and we provide all of our residents with financial support to attend conferences.
-Please visit our Research & Scholarly Activity page to view a sampling of the work our residents have been involved in.
+We strongly encourage residents to present their scholarly work at regional and national scientific meetings, and we provide residents with some financial support to attend conferences and defray costs.
+Please visit our Research & Scholarly Activity page to view a sampling of our residents projects.

-Residency program graduates who desire to stay at UC Davis may apply to the Mentored Clinical Research Training Program (MCRTP), which offers training in basic science or patient oriented research, or the Quality Safety and Effectiveness Research Training T32 Program (QSERT) offered through the UC Davis Center for Healthcare Policy and Research.
+Residency program graduates who desire to stay at UC Davis may apply to the Mentored Clinical Research Training Program (MCRTP), which offers training in basic science or patient-oriented research design, grant-writing, and faculty development.
+Many former residents participated in the MCRTP as fellows or junior faculty.

 We hope these activities will encourage residents to consider careers in patient-oriented research to address the national shortage of clinical investigators.